-What Is An Outside Lineman?
+What is an Outside Lineman?

 You may restring power lines or maintain the old ones.
 You might be in charge of planning entire electrical projects or just be there to supervise.
-The outside lineman may work in rural or urban settings—anywhere electrical is needed to be maintained or installed.
+The outside lineman may work in rural or urban settings—anywhere electrical lines are needed to be maintained or installed.

-What Is An Inside Wireman?
+What is an Inside Wireman?

 Inside wiremen are the electricians who install, maintain, or repair interior electrical equipment for commercial or industrial buildings.
 Some people lump residential wiremen with inside wiremen — and while they do similar work, residential wiremen focus on single and multi-family houses, while inside wiremen do commercial work.

 Your days could vary tremendously based on what is needed.
 You may be asked to install a controls system one day and troubleshoot an entire building to identify an electrical issue the next.

 Similar to the requirements for becoming an outside lineman, to be an inside wireman, you must first be at least 18, have earned a minimum of a C in Algebra, and hold a high school diploma or GED.
 Then, there is an apprenticeship program that will take approximately 3-5 years, after which, you'll be eligible to take the certification exam.

 The main difference between inside wiremen and outside linemen is where they work.
 And all electricians, no matter the specialty, are educated on the basics.
 You should know how to read blueprints, troubleshoot, install, repair, and maintain electrical for every type of building.

 Almost all electricians, including wiremen and linemen, work full time.
 You can expect irregular hours as a lineman and wireman too since power outages are not limited to conventional work hours.
 Inclement weather is an additional obstacle outside linemen need to be prepared for.